b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 ```

 Alternatively, we cold calculate it also with our friendly `Distributions`
-package (similarly to how we used in in, e.g.
+package (similarly to how we used it in, e.g.
 @sec:statistics_intro_distributions_package)

 ```jl